Wizardry VII: Crusaders of the Dark Savant: Gameplay

 As with the first five Wizardry games, the races include Tolkien-esque Humans, Elves, Dwarves, Gnomes and Hobbits.
-However, continuing with the expansion of this concept in Bane of the Cosmic Forge, Lizardmen, Faeries, Dracons (half-Human, half-Dragons), Rawulf (humanoid dogs), Felpurr (humanoid cats) and the alien Mook (tall and hairy Sasquatch-like people, who make an appearance in Wizardry 8) are all playable.
+However, continuing with the expansion of this concept in Bane of the Cosmic Forge, Lizardmen, Faeries, Dracons (a race of half-Human, half-Dragon creatures), Rawulf (a race of humanoid dogs), Felpurr (a race of humanoid cats) and the alien Mook (a race of tall and hairy Sasquatch-like people, who make an appearance in Wizardry 8) are all playable.
 Each race carries its own unique set of benefits and detriments to statistics, unique resistances, and can make use of race specific equipment.
 The game even includes a weapon that is relegated only to Faeries who become Ninja: the incredible Cane of Corpus.